 Frequently Asked Questions About Knowing When to Change Jobs

-Assess how many of the ten signs in this guide apply and how long each has been present.
-One recent sign is worth monitoring.
-Three or more signs present for over three months, despite attempts to address them, describe a structural situation that warrants a job change.
+Assess how many signs apply and how long each has been present.
+Three or more signs persisting for over three months describe a structural situation that warrants a change.

 Leaving within 12 months requires a clear explanation in future interviews.
-Beyond that, tenure matters far less than what the role produced.
-The right time to leave is when the evidence suggests the situation is not going to improve, not when a minimum tenure has been served.
+Leave when the evidence suggests the situation will not improve, not when a minimum tenure has been served.

 Occasional dread during high-pressure periods is normal.
-Persistent dread that is present regardless of what is on the calendar, and that has been consistent for months, is a signal worth acting on.
-Common does not mean normal or necessary.
+Persistent dread that has been consistent for months is a signal worth acting on.

 Burnout tends to resolve with rest and reduced workload.
 A structurally wrong role, toxic environment, or values misalignment produces similar symptoms but will not resolve with rest because the source is misalignment, not exhaustion.

-Key indicators include anxiety that persists on weekends, sleep disruption linked to work, and physical symptoms that resolve during leave and return when work resumes.
-Speak with a GP or mental health professional before making any job change decision in isolation.
+Key indicators include anxiety that persists on weekends and physical symptoms that resolve during leave.
+Speak with a GP or mental health professional before making any decision in isolation.

 Secure a new offer first.
-Update your resume, search discreetly using personal contact details, and use leave days for interviews.
-Once an offer is in hand, review your notice period obligations and leave in a way that preserves your professional relationships and references.
+Search discreetly and use leave days for interviews.
+Leave in a way that preserves your professional relationships and references.